cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

   ``count_occurrences`` and ``average`` stay on the exact tiled bootstrap path, while ``sum`` and ``fraction_of_total`` are field-identical on the optimized path;
-- ``cftime`` calendars; Kraken validation on July 29, 2026 found a remaining one-cell mismatch on a Gregorian-like ``cftime`` case, so the release path keeps ``cftime`` on the exact safe tiled fallback until the fast-path semantics are field-identical;
+- ``cftime`` calendars; the release path keeps Gregorian-like and other ``cftime`` inputs on the exact tiled bootstrap path.
+As of Tuesday, August 18, 2026, Kraken real-data validation and deep profiling confirmed that this exact route remains correct, but no field-identical optimized ``cftime`` route has been retained;
 - spell/run-length extension beyond the simple day-of-year percentile case.
 As of Friday, July 31, 2026, simple one-threshold day-of-year percentile spell reducers such as ``sum_of_spell_lengths`` now use an